sunfounder/ultimate-sensor-kit/docs/source/components_basic/18-component_speed.rst

 Principle
 ---------------------------

+The speed sensor module is mainly used to detect changes in rotational speed or velocity.
+When an object passes by the H2010 sensor, it generates a pulse signal.
+The integrated LM393 comparator inside the module compares this pulse signal with a preset threshold, producing a stable high-level output signal.

 The Infrared Speed Sensor Module has 1 H2010 photocell, which consists of a phototransistor and an infrared light emitter packaged in a 10 cm wide black plastic housing.

 .. image:: img/18_LM393_module_2.png